nairmahalakshmi/DevOps-Project/README.md

 2) The docker image was then pushed to DockerHub so that it can be deployed within the Kubernetes cluster.

 # Kubernetes Cluster
-1) A Kubernetes cluster consisting of a single master and 2 slave nodes was constructed using 3 EC2 instances.
+1) A Kubernetes cluster consisting of a single master and 2 slave nodes was constructed using EKS.
 The necessary dependencies were installed as per the Kubernetes official documentation.
 2) Once the connection between the master and slave nodes were established, a deployment object was created having 2 replicas by pulling the image from DockerHub and a service object was created to enable access to the application running in the pods.
 3) A target group containing the slave nodes was created and an application load balancer was linked to it to balance the traffic between the nodes.
-4) The application was accessed through the DNS of the load balancer.
+4) The application was accessed through the DNS of the load balancer- http://clusteralb-1649197627.ap-south-1.elb.amazonaws.com/

 # Jenkins Pipeline
 A Jenkins pipeline was created for CI/CD automation consisting of the following steps:
 1) Source Code Management: Jenkins was connected to Git to clone the repository.
 2) Build and Packaging: Maven is used as the build tool to build and package the application into a .jar file.
-3) SonarQube integration: The code quality is analyzed by the static code analyzer and reports are generated.
-4) Containerization: Docker image of the application is build and pushed to DockerHub.
+3) Containerization: Docker image of the application is build and pushed to DockerHub.
-5) Deployment: Dockerized application is deployed to Tomcat server.
+4) Deployment: Dockerized application is deployed to Tomcat server.